fatihusta/nft_dict/docs/dict.rst

 Reject any packet who's mac-vendor contains the string NEST:

-*nft add rule ip filter forward dict host ip saddr mac-vendor long_string \*NEST\* reject*
+*nft add rule ip filter forward dict hosts ip saddr mac-vendor long_string \*NEST\* reject*

 If a host is attempting to connect to a webserver, but has not been authenticated via captive portal, redirect to the captive portal page:

-*nft add rule ip filter forward tcp dport 80 dict host ip saddr captive-portal-authenticated bool false dnat to 127.0.0.1:80*
+*nft add rule ip filter forward tcp dport 80 dict hosts ip saddr captive-portal-authenticated bool false dnat to 127.0.0.1:80*

 If a device has exhausted its quota, reject its traffic:

-*nft add rule ip filter forward dict devices ether saddr quota-remaining integer <= 0 reject*
+*nft add rule ip filter forward dict devices ether saddr quota-remaining int 0 reject*

 If a user has exceeded their quota, reject its traffic.
 This uses the conntrack id to look up the username associated with a session, and then uses the username as the key into the user table.